pymor/pymor/docs/source/tutorial_mor_with_anns.md

                                                                        validation_loss=1e-5)
 ```

-Similar to the previous examples, the reduction can be performed using the `reduce` method
+Similar to the previous examples, the reduction can be performed using the `reduce` method,
 and we measure the speed up and the errors on the test parameters of the resulting
 {class}`~pymor.models.neural_network.NeuralNetworkStatefreeOutputModel`: